The Internship Employment Permit replaces the old Internship class of Work Permit Employment Permit.

-- Application Received (Awaiting Processing): Once an application is submitted and the associated fees, if appropriate, are recorded the application is then placed in the relevant processing queue depending on the Employer type i.e. Trusted Partner or Standard.
+- Application received (awaiting processing): Once an application is submitted and the associated fees, if appropriate, are recorded the application is then placed in the relevant processing queue depending on the Employer type, that is, Trusted Partner or Standard.
 Please note that applications are processed strictly in date order by Employer Type and applicants can keep track of our current processing dates.
-They can also check the progress of their specific application online on our new Online Status Update Enquiry facility.
+They can also check the progress of their specific application online on our Online Status Update Enquiry facility.

 - Review: Where an applicant wishes a refusal decision to be reviewed then he/she may do so within 28 days on the prescribed Submission of a Decision for Review Form.
 The review will be considered by a separate and more senior official.
 The confirmation of a refusal decision on review does not preclude the applicant from submitting a new application following all of the relevant procedures for the specific employment permit type.

 The processing fee for an Internship Employment Permit is: